BlackHC/WML/doc/readme.txt

 		* only indentation counts
 		* empty lines have no meaning
 		* embedding text is easy
-		* everything is a map
+		* everything is a map internally

 	Example: